 SECTION 307.
-WAIVERS.
-The administrator, may waive or modify any or all of the requirements of Sections 302, 303, and 304(b) or the requirement of any information or record in a registration statement.
+WAIVER AND MODIFICATION.
+The administrator may waive or modify, in whole or in part, any or all of the requirements of Sections 302, 303, and 304(b) or the requirement of any information or record in a registration statement or in a periodic report filed pursuant to Section 305(i).